shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 Circuit becomes safe and predictable

 The resistor is a controlled leak.

+# What happens WITHOUT the 10 kΩ resistor?

+Power ON → capacitor fills up (voltage rises)

+Power OFF → no place for charge to go

+Capacitor stays charged for a long time

+You touch the circuit →  small shock / spark possible

+Multimeter still shows voltage → confusing

+The “tank” stays full because there is no leak.

 # NOTE:
 All the Details related to files are included in folder